International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Information_Layer/3_4_InformationLayer.md

 commitment to a particular technology or domain.
 It targets a general audience, management boards, and media, as it provides basic information and promotes a shared understanding of the concepts by means of a textual document and a plausible visual notation.
-If available, references to related elements of the Declarative Representation and a Programmatic Representation are provided, encouraging the reader to take a look at these alternative implementations.
+Where available, references to related elements of the Declarative Representation and a Programmatic Representation are provided, encouraging the reader to take a look at these alternative implementations.